DragonSpy

 Physical Description

 The DragonSpy is designed to convey the notion of a large, mechanical, dragonfly-shaped drone from the future.
 The frame of this kinetic sculpture will be fabricated out of plasma-cut aluminum, with LEDs and holo fans embedded in the wings, animated to indicate dragonfly-like movement.
 Large half-sphere eyes will be composed of hexagonal facets, upon which are rear-projected a live video stream of the observed person, transformed, replicated and fragmented onto the facets.
-The DragonSpy will be suspended from an articulated robot arm – like a mini crane – that will provide two degrees of movement, including drone-like hovering up and down, and then circling around the person it is observing.
+The DragonSpy will be suspended from a mobile-like fulcrum on a post.
+The post and fulcrum poles will provide three degrees of movement, including drone-like hovering up and down, and then circling and spinning around the person the DragonSpy is observing.
 A remote viewing pedestal will share with others the video stream collected by the DragonSpy.
+Please note there will be NO video recording, or sharing of the video stream online or outside of Burning Man, which will be explained via a sign on the pedestal.

 Physical Dimensions